nasa/fprime/Svc/Deframer/docs/sdd.md

 2. **Push:** This configuration works with an active byte stream driver.
    In this configuration the driver pushes buffers to the Deframer.
-   The Deframer takes ownership of each buffer _B_ that it receives.
+   The Deframer takes ownership of each buffer _F_ that it receives.
-   It deallocates _B_ when it is finished processing the data in _B_.
+   It deallocates _F_ when it is finished processing the data in _F_.

 ## 2. Assumptions